Articulation GAN: Unsupervised modeling of articulatory learning: Training

-Note that the training dataset for the Generator is different from the training dataset used in the EMA-to-speech physical model (which uses the MNGU0 data set \cite{richmond11} involving a single speaker of British English).
+The training data for the Generator is different from the MNGU0 data set \cite{richmond11} training dataset used in the EMA-to-speech physical model (which involves a single speaker of British English).
 This mimics human language acquisition, where children need to learn from multiple adults while having a single set of articulators.
-Our training is additionally complicated by the fact that MNGU0 invovles a single male speaker of British English, while TIMIT involves male and female speakers of American English varieties.
+Our training is additionally complicated by MNGU0 and TIMIT involving speakers of different varieties of English (British vs~American).

 We additionally train an unmodified WaveGAN network \cite{donahue19} on the same 8 words from TIMIT \cite{timit} as a baseline to compare against our articulatory model.
-Here, the model's Generator produces 1 channel of auditory output that is fed directly to the Discriminator.
 This model was trained for 138,600 steps with a batch size of 32.